 Therapy: Survey covering the period from January 2002 to March

 2002, England.
-DH: London
+DH: London.

-This leaflet was produced by the Royal College of
+This leaflet was produced by the Royal College of Psychiatrists'

-Psychiatrists' Public Education Editorial Board.
+Engagement Editorial Board.

 Original author: Dr Richard Barnes